Are you pregnant and have SI joint pain?

 - Next, keep your bottom knee bent and your top knee extended.

-- From here, elevate your hips by squeezing your glutes and engaging your core.
+- Elevate your hips by squeezing your glutes and engaging your core.

-- Do your best to keep your spine straight and do not let your body sag.
+- Do your best to keep your spine straight and not let your body sag.

 - Hold this position for 20 seconds and then switch sides.

 SI joint pain in pregnancy is very common.

 One study of 1500 pregnant women found that over 75% were diagnosed with the condition.